 Click on the themes as you head over to your WordPress dashboard, where you will find it on the themes, and then install the themes.
 Hit search after putting it responsive.
 Since they have hundreds of other themes for you to choose from, this will bring up all of the themes in the WordPress database that are responsive, including the responsive theme, which is quite lovely.

 You need to select the responsive one and the one that is best suited.
 On almost all of the devices, recheck to make sure that the theme looks good, and you should still be following the rest of the tips below to make sure that everything else is up to the mark.

 2. Simplify Your Menus

-Compared to the laptop or the desktop screens, the mobile screens are significantly smaller.
+Compared to laptop or desktop screens, mobile screens are significantly smaller.
 While designing the menu options, you need to keep this in mind.
 It can be more extensive and have lots of options for your desktop site’s menu.
-But, on the smaller screen, it complicates all the things.
+But, on the smaller screen, it complicates all things.

 To check out all the navigation choices, you need not want the visitors to have to scroll or zoom in and out.
 Everything should fit on one screen and should be concise.

 All the other different formats that you have on your website should be well-looked.
 It is not a practical approach if you are asking the visitor for a lot of information.
 To keep the forms short, you should change the design.
 It is not as big of an issue as it is easier to type and navigate on a larger screen if someone fills out a form on their computer.
 With smartphones and tablets, this is not the case here.
 Ask yourself whether you need each line for evaluating your forms.